 What a difference it makes to be greeted by a friendly face when you come in the door!

-The Servers are men and women (minimum age 10 – to adult) who assist clergy at the principal services.
-The duties consist of leading processions, receiving the collection from the Ushers, helping the celebrant prepare the offertory and the sacraments, and generally being useful in the sanctuary.
-The chief requirement is a willingness to serve faithfully in turn.
+The Servers are men and women who assist clergy at the principal services by leading processions, receiving the collection from the ushers, helping the celebrant prepare the offertory and the sacraments, and generally being useful in the sanctuary.
 Anyone interested in learning and serving in this way may contact the office.

 Please contact the office if you’re interested in any of these ministries.